- November 21, 2025

 Platforms

-Following Seas is a single player simulation game.
+Following Seas is a single player open world management game with a fantasy theme.
 It was developed by Whipstaff Games and was released on November 21, 2025.
 It received mostly positive reviews from players.

 ABOUT THIS GAME Adrift in the ruins of a collapsed empire, you and your ship are a tenuous lifeline to the scattered peoples that make the few remaining green islands their home.
 Brave hostile seas and dying lands to transport goods that can be the difference between starving and survival for those that watch the rising sun for your sails on the horizon.
 Following Seas is a game about ships…